-In addition to User Group filter used in Visual module we introduce data source sharing model that affects Store, Mine, Classify modules.
+In addition to User Group filter used in Visual module we introduce data source sharing model that affects Store, Mine, Classify, Visual modules.

 By default all sources in Store (uploads, surveys, virtual sources) and Mine are visible to all users and user groups unless edited by person who has permissions to change the viewership.